ropensci-archive/opendata/opendata.md

 -   <ohat>RKMLDevice</ohat> (not on CRAN) allows to create R graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).
 -   <pkg>olctools</pkg> Google Open Location Code
 -   [rydn](https://github.com/trestletech/rydn) (not on CRAN): R package to interface with the Yahoo Developers network geolocation APIs.
--   <a href="https://github.com/walkerke/tigris">tigris</a> can read US Census Bureau TIGRIS shapefiles.
+-   [tigris](https://github.com/walkerke/tigris) (not on CRAN) can read US Census Bureau TIGRIS shapefiles.
 -   <pkg>USAboundaries</pkg> spatial objects with the boundaries of states or counties in the United States of America from 1629 to 2000 (from the Atlas of Historical County Boundaries).